 If the meat is too old and not very fresh, the chops may come out dry, tough, and lacking flavour.
 So, once you have the right kind of pork chops to start with, then you can get started.

 What’s great about these stuffed chops is that you can use leftovers to fill them.
 I know some people use thanksgiving leftovers like stuffing to actually stuff these.
 That is an excellent use of food that world otherwise sit in your fridge for days with no one touching it.

 You can fill in as much staffing as you like, and if it is spilling out a bit, that is no problem.
 Feel free to sprinkle a little seasoning on top, like oregano, salt and pepper, or a dry rub of some kind.
-Then, bake your pork chops in the
+Then, bake your pork chops in the oven, stuffing and all.

 How long to cook stuffed pork chops for?
 The depends on how many you are making and how many you want to cook at once.
 For a set of six chops, you can cook them for 20-25 minutes.